raphaelaviz/gs-challenge/README.md

 -   Component Tree Overview: [Component Structure](https://tree-flow-umber.vercel.app/tree/91d08b4b-9696-4d51-ae1b-dd40db25c64c)
     --- Click on the green icons to switch between component trees.

+## Important Note

+I hardcoded some credentials across the project (DB credentials and weather API key) for there's no need to create and .env file and paste the values.
+In a real-world scenario, I would use environment variables to store these credentials.

 ## Tech Stack

 -   React